Football: Martens penalty breaks Japan hearts as Netherlands reach World Cup quarters

 In between, 11 minutes from time, Hina Sugita broke forward from midfield into the box and cut inside to hit a shot on her left foot that cracked off the underside of the crossbar.

-Their opponents were hanging on for extra time until Miedema sent her shot off the arm of Kumagai, leaving the Honduran referee with little option but to give a penalty.

-Martens made no mistake and the Dutch go through to the quarter-finals for the first time.
+Their opponents were hanging on for extra time until Miedema sent her shot off the arm of Kumagai, leaving the Honduran referee with little option but to give a penalty, and Martens made no mistake to send the Dutch through.